 The Federal Aviation Administration (FAA) is responsible for ensuring safe and efficient use of United States (U.S.) airspace by military and civilian aircraft and for supporting national defense requirements.
-In order to fulfill these requirements, the FAA has established safety regulations, airspace management guidelines, a civil-military common system, and cooperative activities with the DoD.
+In order to fulfill these requirements, the FAA has established safety regulations, airspace management guidelines, a civil-military common system, and cooperative activities with the Department of Defense (DoD).
 The primary concern with regard to military training flights is the potential for aircraft mishaps (i.e., crashes) to occur, which could be caused by mid-air collisions with other aircraft or objects, weather difficulties, mechanical failures, pilot error, or bird aircraft strikes.

-Aircraft mishaps are classified as A, B, or C. Class A mishaps are the most severe with total property damage of \$3 million or more and a fatality and/or permanent total disability and are used for comparing mishap rates for various aircraft types.
-Class A mishap rates (annual average between 2002 and 2008) for aircraft associated with proposed Marine Corps operations on Guam are presented in Table 18.1-1.
+Aircraft mishaps are classified as A, B, or C. Class A mishaps are the most severe with total property damage of \$1 million or more and a fatality and/or permanent total disability and is used for comparing mishap rates for various aircraft types.
+Class A mishap rates for aircraft associated with proposed Marine Corps operations on Guam are presented in Table 18.1-1.

-1 able 10.1-1.
-Cla ss A rugut misnaps
+1 abic 10.1 -1.
+Class A Fight Mishaps

 Aircraft Type Mishap Rate

 CH-53 1.76

 MV-22 11.43

 AH-1 4.04

 UH-1 3.71

-1 1 1 1